 The Southeast Aquatics Fund supports watershed-based restoration projects to improve the health of aquatic systems and secure populations of native freshwater aquatic species in the southeastern United States.
-Initial focal geographies include watersheds within the Alabama-Mobile-Tombigbee and the Apalachicola-Chattahoochee-Flint Basins, as well as coastal watersheds along the Gulf of Mexico.
+Initial focal geographies include watersheds within the Alabama-Mobile-Tombigbee, and the Apalachicola-Chattahoochee-Flint Basins and cattle-producing counties in Florida.

 Major factors impacting these species include land-use changes, habitat fragmentation, declines in water quality and availability, and invasive species introductions.